-- Informal setting: Mediation usually occurs in board room or comfortable meeting room, which encourages communication between the parties.
+- Informal setting: Mediation usually occurs in a board room or comfortable meeting room, which encourages communication between the parties.

 - Preservation of the Relationship: A mediated settlement takes into account the needs of both parties, which contributes to a positive future relationship.
-Litigation destroys relationships
+Litigation destroys relationships.

 - Being Heard: Parties have full opportunity to explain themselves and vent when necessary.
 Venting frequently allows a party to move away from the emotional side of the dispute and towards constructive dialogue and resolution.

 - Voluntary Process: The process works because the parties have chosen to participate.

 - Voluntary Process: Parties can withdraw if dissatisfied with the process or progress.